Erriyon Knighton

-Knighton holds the world under-18 best in the 200 m of 19.84 seconds, set on June 27, 2021, and world U20 record with a time of 19.69 seconds, set on June 26, 2022.
+Knighton holds the world under-18 best in the 200 m of 19.84 seconds, set on June 27, 2021.
 His best mark of 19.49 s (not ratified as U20 record) makes him the sixth-fastest athlete in history over the distance, only surpassed by Usain Bolt, Yohan Blake, Noah Lyles, Michael Johnson and Letsile Tebogo.
 It was also the fastest season opener ever.

 In 2022, Knighton became the first athlete in history to win a second World Athletics Male Rising Star of the Year award.